pedrosanchezito/lewagon/03-Back-end/01-Flask-CRUD/README.md

 pipenv install flask-testing nose --dev
 ```

 Now let's create the `tests` directory and a first test file.
-This test file is about **views**, which is the component the closest to the HTTP response in a MVC framework (more on that later):
+This test file is about **views**, which is the closest component to the HTTP response in a MVC framework (more on that later):

 ```bash
 mkdir tests